 2. Where are the hard the recruit training places?

 Health Education England has identified a number training places with the lowest fill rates between 2013 and 2016.
 The locations are:

-- HEE East Midlands - Lincolnshire, Sherwood Forest
+- HEE East Midlands - Chesterfield, Lincolnshire (Boston & Lincoln), Sherwood Forest

-- HEE East of England - Kings Lynn, Great Yarmouth
+- HEE East of England - Colchester & Ipswich, Norfolk

-- HEE North West - Blackpool, South Cumbria
+- HEE North West - Blackpool, Crewe, Lancaster, South Cumbria

-- HEE South West - North Devon, Somerset
+- HEE South West - Cornwall, Somerset, Swindon

 - HEE Wessex - Isle of Wight

-- HEE Yorkshire and the Humber - Doncaster, Hull, Northern Lincolnshire & Goole, Scarborough
+- HEE Yorkshire and the Humber - Clumber Park, Hull, North Lincolnshire & Grimsby, Scarborough

 3. Why are these places so hard to fill?